 Enactive Design is an advanced research seminar on human-computer interaction.
 We will explore the role of real-time, bidirectional communication between human and digital agents in a design context, and leverage the potentials of this interactive relationship to establish new creative domains.

 Digital interfaces provide computational frameworks for creative exploration in disciplines such as architecture, design and art.
-However, in many instances, such as traditional computer-aided design (CAD) software or numerically-controlled (CNC) machines, the computer is subservient to the orders of its human counterpart.
-While this model might be a convenient human-machine relationship for production-oriented scenarios, in the case of design environments, a higher degree of machine agency could be desired, as it may generate new models of creative exploration and design through human-computer collaboration.
+However, in many instances such as traditional computer-aided design (CAD) software, integrated development environments (IDE), numerically-controlled (CNC) fabrication machines, or certain kinds of robots and neural networks, the machine is subservient to the orders of its human counterpart.
+While this model might be a convenient human-machine relationship for production-oriented scenarios, in the case of design environments, a higher degree of machine agency could be desired, as it may generate new models of ideation, creative exploration and design through human-computer collaboration.

 Our investigation is inspired by the concept of Enactivism, a philosophy which argues that cognition arises from the interactions of an agent with its context.
-Rather than an abstract intangible, knowledge and learning on an agent are created from purposeful, situated and embodied interaction with its context.
+Rather than in an abstract or intangible way, knowledge and learning in agents arise from purposeful, situated and embodied interaction with their context.
 Translated to design environments, what would it mean to create with tools that have a certain degree of agency of their own?
 How would that inform and expand our creativity?
 What kind of opportunities may arise from designing as a conversation rather than an imposition?
 Can design be conceived as the human curation of the suggestions of an artificial intelligence?
 How can the power and precision of fabrication machines be amplified by the decision-making capacity of humans-on-the-loop?
 Are these new forms of collaborative art?

 Prerequisites: Demonstrated experience in computer programming via SCI-6338, SCI-6483, CS50 or similar.
 If you are not sure if you satisfy these requirements, please contact the instructor directly.
 Participants should anticipate spending around $200 in prototyping material and digital subscriptions.